bytecodealliance/wasmtime/cranelift/docs/ir.rst

    not :term:`accessible`.

 The *heap bound* is the total size of the mapped and unmapped pages.
-This is the bound that :inst:`heap_addr` checks against.
+This is the bound that `heap_addr` checks against.
 Memory accesses inside the heap bounds can trap if they hit an unmapped page (which is not :term:`accessible`).

-.. autoinst:: heap_addr

 Two styles of heaps are supported, *static* and *dynamic*.
 They behave differently when resized.